 The Commerce Act provides for the requirements and conditions for pursuing commercial activities, commercial services, and commercial tourism service activities.
 With the exception of commercial activities that are subject to licence, service providers must report their intention to pursue commercial activities to the commercial authority.

-The rules relating to estate agents’ activities are contained in the Act on Certain Rules Relating to the Lease of Homes and Premises, and to their Divestment.
+The rules relating to estate agents’ activities are contained in the Certain Rules of the Lease and Alienation of Residential and Non-Residential Premises, and to their Divestment.
 Estate agents’ activities, and property valuation and agency activities, conducted on a commercial basis (hereinafter service activities) may be pursued by those who have professional qualifications in such activities, as defined in the Ministerial Decree Issuing Professional and Examination-Related Requirements for Professional Qualifications Falling Under the Jurisdiction of the Minister for Local Government and Rural Development.

 Legal, accounting and tax expert activities, and management consultancy